1. Registering a death

 - The death certificate(s) which you have ordered

 - Tell Us Once instructions, plus the reference number which you will need (see below)

 - A form BD8 for you to send to the Department of Social Security

 We will also send the “Green Form” to the funeral director, this authorises them to proceed with the funeral.

 In some cases, we have to refer the death to the Coroner.
 If this happens, registration will have to be delayed until the Coroner has confirmed the cause of death.

 You may need copies of the death certificate for:

 - Dealing with the Will

 - Company pensions

-If you need emergency help outside normal office hours eg if a burial has to be carried out within 24 hours for religious reasons contact Thames Valley Police on 101 or visit the police station in either Aylesbury or High Wycombe.
+If you need emergency help outside normal office hours e.g. If a burial has to be carried out within 24 hours for religious reasons, contact Thames Valley Police on 101.
+Alternatively, you can visit the police station in either Aylesbury or High Wycombe.